yugabyte/yugabyte-db/docs/content/v1.0/faq/enterprise-edition.md

 ## What is YugaWare?

 YugaWare, shipped as a part of Yugabyte DB Enterprise, is the Admin Console for Yugabyte DB.
-It has a built-in orchestration and monitoring engine for deploying YugaByte DB in any public or private cloud.
+It has a built-in orchestration and monitoring engine for deploying Yugabyte DB in any public or private cloud.

 ## How does the installation work for Yugabyte DB Enterprise?